Kentucky teachers due back at Capitol over state budget

 FRANKFORT, Ky.
-(AP) — Kentucky teachers are heading back to the state Capitol, this time to watch the progress of lawmakers on a state budget.
+(AP) — Kentucky teachers are heading to the state Capitol to rally for education funding.

-The Kentucky Education Association says on its Facebook page that a rally is set for Monday at union headquarters in Frankfort followed by a march to the state Capitol.
-Lawmakers are scheduled to reconvene to possibly vote on a two-year operating budget.
+The rally Monday is happening after hundreds of teachers called in sick Friday to protest last-minute changes to their pension system.

-Some school districts have called off classes Monday.
-Much of the state is on spring break.
+The protest caused nearly two dozen districts to close.
+Some school districts have called off classes Monday, but much of the state is on spring break.

-Union President Stephanie Winkler said last week that if the budget is not in the best interest of public education, students and public service, “then we will react.”
+Lawmakers are scheduled to reconvene Monday to possibly vote on a two-year operating budget.

 Most Read Nation & World Stories